-How to Audition for the Mormon Tabernacle Choir
+How to Audition for The Tabernacle Choir

 Many people dream of singing with The Tabernacle Choir at Temple Square but think it is out of their reach.
 The truth is that many people each year fulfill their dreams of becoming a part of the Choir.
 There are requirements that need to be met, but still, the Choir may not be as far out of reach as one might think.